 If you have been seriously injured in a motorcycle accident that was someone’s fault, you are facing a lengthy recovery.
 You may be discharged from the hospital to a rehabilitation facility for ongoing treatment or require months of outpatient physical therapy.

-In many multi-vehicle accidents, more than one driver or other party may have contributed to the crash.
+In many multi-vehicle accidents, more than one driver or other parties may have contributed to the crash.
 An unsafe roadway design or uneven pavement also may have contributed to the accident as well as another driver’s carelessness.
 Identifying all the responsible parties broadens the number of insurance companies that may be liable for paying compensation for your injuries.

 As riders ourselves, we understand the misperceptions that many motorists (and therefore jurors and witnesses) have about motorcycles and motorcyclists.
-Many motorists mistakenly perceive that a motorcycle was speeding even when it was not or that the motorcyclist caused the collision, when that was not the legal cause.
-As motorcycle riders, we understand that bikers often face cultural bias from other motorists, police and some jurors.
+Many motorists mistakenly perceive that a motorcycle was speeding even when it was not or that the motorcyclist caused the collision when that was not the legal cause.
+As motorcycle riders, we understand that bikers often face cultural bias from other motorists, police, and some jurors.

 When we take motorcycle accident cases to trial, we carefully question prospective jurors about their perception of motorcyclists to try to screen those who may be biased against motorcycle riders.
 Being sensitive to the biases that motorcyclists face is an important part of being an effective advocate for an injured motorcyclist.